Testing for Differences in Stochastic Network Structure: Two tests based on operator norms

 The second test statistic is based on the $\infty\to1$ operator norm

-The logic behind this test statistic is that the weight vector $\varphi$ that maximizes this problem necessarily places the same absolute weight on every entry and is thus less sensitive to row-heteroskedasticity.
-Unfortunately, this norm cannot be computed to arbitrary precision except in trivial cases \citep*[see][]{haastad2001some}.
+The logic behind this test statistic is that the weight vector $\varphi$ that maximizes this problem necessarily places the same absolute weight on every entry and so is less sensitive to row-heteroskedasticity.
+Unfortunately, computing this norm is NP-hard.
 The proposed test is instead based on the semidefinite approximation